andreaskaempf/adventofcode/2024/README.md

   (Part 1).
 For Part 2, sum up the product of each number in the left list, times the number of times it occurs in the right list.

+* **Day 2** (Go): Given rows of numbers, check each for the following
+  conditions: all numbers are increasing/decreasing, and by 1 to 3 each step.
+For Part 1, count up how many rows meet the condition.
+  For Part 2, count up how many rows would meet the condition, if any digit were removed.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)